mahdiatubly/Full_DevOps_RoadMap/Networking.md

 -  On Linux, you can use the arping tool `arping -D` to report duplicate replies.

 - To diagnose MAC address issues, use the arp utility to verify the MAC addresses recorded for each host and ipconfig or ip neigh to check the MAC address assigned to the interface.
 Also check the MAC address and ARP tables on any switches and routers involved in the communications path.
 You can use a protocol analyzer to examine ARP traffic and identify which IP hosts are attempting to claim the same MAC address.

+- In Windows, you can view the DNS servers using ipconfig /all.
+In Linux, the DNS server addresses are recorded in /etc/resolv.conf

+- Multicast groups are established at layer 3 by protocols such as Internet Group Management Protocol (IGMP).
+IGMP snooping means the switch reads IGMP messages and can determine if the host on an access port or one or more hosts in a VLAN have joined a multicast group.
+Multicast traffic is filtered from ports and VLANs that have no hosts participating in the multicast group.